input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

 Note that these checks are fast (compared to later steps) and perform quick feedback on code quality.
 Since this is the first target run in CI, we want to fail the CI as quickly as possible if we can easily find code quality issues.
-In future targets, we will run tests which can tend to take significantly more time to run than static anaylsis tools.
+In future targets, we will run tests which can tend to take significantly more time to run than static analysis tools.

 ### Build and test